cmitsakopoulos/Paris-Saclay_Notes/Machine_Learning/Spectral_Clustering.md

 A **Degree** Matrix is an integral part of graph theory, and is a matrix based representation of an undirectional graph;

 Specifically, a Degree matrix has the **number of connections** of **each point** in ***succesive order***, on the ==**diagonal**== of the matrix.
 (See Wikipedia screenshot)
 ### Adjacency Matrix

-To start with, we are not required to learn how to compute weights to generate an Adjacency matrix; it's either given to us, or we **assume** that a **connection is 1 and non is 0**.
+To start with, we are not required to learn how to compute weights to generate an Adjacency matrix; it's either given to us, or we **assume** that the **weight is 1 and non zero**.

+If you do however need to calculate the weights of connections between points, you would need to generate a **similarity graph** (an undirected graph).

+In order to do this, you will obtain a **euclidean** distance matrix [d(a,b)], or possibly calculate one, which will then be modified by **subtracting the value of each euclidean distance, from 1**:

+$Weight <=> Similarity $
+$ => 1 - d(a, b)$

+With this formula you would generate a similarity matrix, and then:

+The easiest method to generate an Adjacency Matrix is with the assumption that all connections ("boxes") have the same weight, and therefore you:

+- **Subtract 1 from each box in the distance matrix**.

+==Otherwise==, if you have the weight/similarities calculated, you will then ***subtract those from the distance matrix*** to obtain the Adjacency matrix.

+### Laplacian Matrix

 If you were to visually imagine how to generate a Laplacian matrix, think of placing an Adjacency matrix, ontop of a Degree Matrix;